London–Edinburgh–London: 2017

 All other controls were used in both directions.

 2022

 The 2021 event was postponed due to the COVID-19 pandemic and as a result took place between 7 and 12 August 2022.
-The route was extended to 1540km, with a time allowance of 128 hours and 20 minutes for the main group and 100 hours for the first group.
+The route was extended to 1540 km, with a time allowance of 128 hours and 20 minutes for the main group and 100 hours for the first group.
 The route extended out to Dunfermline so included a crossing of the Firth of Forth, and passed through Edinburgh city centre.